Prescription Misuse Addressed throughout NYS

 - Buprenorphine, Methadone Equal for Chronic Pain in Addiction - New research shows that when it comes to safety, buprenorphine has the advantage.
 From Medscape Medical News.

-- Internet System for Tracking Over-Prescribing (I-STOP) Act - Requires Commissioner of Health to update the existing Prescription Monitoring Program (PMP) by establishing and maintaining a system for collecting, monitoring and reporting data regarding prescribing and dispensing controlled substances.
+- Internet System for Tracking Over-Prescribing (I-STOP) Act - DOH has updated the Prescription Monitoring Program (PMP), establishing and maintaining a system for collecting, monitoring and reporting data regarding prescribing and dispensing controlled substances.

 - Guidance on Referral to a Pain or Addiction Specialist - OASAS Clinical Practice Guidance Number 2012.2: Guidance on Referral to a Pain or Addiction Specialist.

 - Guidance on Urine Drug Testing - Clinical Practice Guidance Number 2012.3: Guidance on Urine Drug Testing

 - SAMHSA Guidance Document Regarding State Prescription Drug Monitoring Programs (PDMPs) - Physicians, physician assistants, nurse practitioners, pharmacists, and other Staff in Opioid Treatment Programs (OTPs) are encouraged to utilize (PDMPs) as an additional resource to maximize safety of patient care pursuant to applicable state guidelines.